Swings and Roundabouts

-Swings and Roundabouts is the only album by the British dance duo Shanks & Bigfoot.
-The album was released on 31 July 2000 but failed to break the UK top 75 despite the success of its two singles.
-It is best known for the 1999 hit single "Sweet Like Chocolate", which reached No. 1 in the UK as well as being a top 10 hit in Australia and New Zealand.
+Swings and Roundabouts is the only album by the British dance music duo Shanks & Bigfoot, released on 31 July 2000.
+The album contains the 1999 hit single "Sweet Like Chocolate", which reached No. 1 in the UK as well as being a top 10 hit in Australia and New Zealand.
+Despite the success of its two singles, the album failed to break the top 75 of the UK Albums Chart.

 Released a year after the runaway success of "Sweet Like Chocolate", the follow-up single "Sing-A-Long" failed to meet popular expectation, reaching No. 12 on the UK Singles Chart.
 The majority of the female vocals for the album were provided by Terri Walker.